All Episodes

 So we know the problem with it is from a pure economics perspective.

-Just simply the idea that the government can put price caps on what people can be charged for their insurance ignores the fact that there are people who are just more expensive.
+But community rating and guaranteed issue, just simply the idea that the government can put price caps on what people can be charged for their insurance ignores the fact that there are people who are just more expensive.

 You have a guy who drives a motorcycle, blows through stop signs, never obeys the speed limit.

-He's paying the same government enforced premium or roughly as you know, grandma who drives a Honda Civic and stops at every stop sign.
+He's paying the same government-enforced premium or roughly as, you know, grandma who drives a Honda Civic and stops at every stop sign.

 And those costs don't go anywhere.